Over 2,000 mentors available, including leaders at Amazon, Airbnb, Netflix, and more. Check it out

 • How to determine your desired salary.

 A salary negotiation is where you discuss your wages or commissions with a company, usually someone who represents the employer.
-It’s common for employees to negotiate a pay rise in these situations for a variety of reasons.

-Examples of salary negotiations
+Examples of Salary Negotiations

 Example 1

-Salary negotiations normally occur during late-stage interviews (e.g., in the third-round).
-However, negotiations aren’t always instigated by the employee.
 For example, if you have multiple job offers at the moment, a company can choose to up your expected salary to encourage you to accept their offer.

 Example 2

 Alternatively, if you’ve received a job offer but the pay is lower than expected, you can ask your potential employer if they’re open to increasing your salary.
-However, if done in the wrong way, you could give the impression that you’re only there for money and not the company or job role.

 Example 3